UN Human Rights and NHRIs

 - establishes guidance notes, methodological tools, best practices and lessons learned on issues related to NHRIs;

-- facilitates participation of NHRIs in the Human Rights Council and other UN human rights bodies (see
+- facilitates participation of NHRIs in the Human Rights Council and other UN human rights bodies (see the video)

 - facilitates partnerships between NHRIs and UN Country Teams;

 - supports the interaction of NHRIs with the international human rights system, including treaty bodies, special procedures mechanisms, the HRC/UPR;

 - supports regional and sub-regional networks on NHRIs;